 After creating the Art Teacher planner last year in a black and white format, I wanted to create a color version as well.
 Most planners out there are not tailored to us art teachers.
 I mean, who has a schedule like ours?
 I just don’t want a calendar, nor do I want to pay a ton of money for a high end planner.
 Plus, I need to have something to turn in for my evaluations.
 Sound familiar?
 Planning your art program while organizing your life has never been easier and NOW in COLOR!
 Plus a few new items included to promote a studio atmosphere.

 What’s inside this 114 page planner:

-• Color Cover (front and back)
+• Color Cover (front and back) That you can customize!

 • Monthly Calendars (12 months: July 2017 thru July 2018)

 • Mini-organization chart– helps you organize your ideas before each month.
 Contains four, fun sections to jot down your thoughts and goals.